kontent-ai/cli/README.md

 [![npm](https://img.shields.io/npm/v/@kontent-ai/cli.svg)](https://www.npmjs.com/package/@kontent-ai/cli)
 [![Build](https://github.com/kontent-ai/cli/actions/workflows/test.yml/badge.svg)](https://github.com/kontent-ai/cli/actions/workflows/test.yml)

-TheKontent.ai CLI helps you when you need to change content models within your [Kontent.ai](https://kontent.ai/) projects and migrate existing content to match the changes.
+The Kontent.ai CLI helps you when you need to change content models within your [Kontent.ai](https://kontent.ai/) projects and migrate existing content to match the changes.
 The CLI provides you with guidance on how to write and run migration scripts.

-**_NOTE:_** TheKontent.ai CLI tool supports only Javascript files, so if you write your migrations in Typescript or any other language you have to transpile your code before running.
+**_NOTE:_** The Kontent.ai CLI tool supports only Javascript files, so if you write your migrations in Typescript or any other language you have to transpile your code before running.

 - [Kontent.ai CLI](#kontent-ai-cli)
   - [Installation](#installation)